chloealbright/DevHiveMind/_CODE/Top Todo/High level problem solving pitch.md

 ## Path 1

-Initially, I was thinking about doing general IT or networking but I realized for IT that a lot of the work involved was basic issues that if people were more observant they could figure out…. which is pretty funny because you run into similar issues but at a higher level in software development usually when people dont read documentation.
-As for the Networking I took a terrible entry level class which was the only class I remember falling asleep in but I,m still a little interested in it & plan to learn Kali Linux.
+Initially, I was thinking about doing general IT or networking but I realized for IT that a lot of the work involved troubleshooting basic issues that if people were more observant they could figure out…. which is pretty funny because you run into similar issues but at a higher level like if somebody doesn't read the documentation.
+As for the Networking I took a terrible entry level class which was the only class I remember falling asleep in, but I,m still a little interested in it  especially when it comes to the hacking side of things  & anonymity like I want be like Mr Robot a little bit and learn Kali Linux.

-I got into because I for multiple reason the first was dealing with my mom originally I was thinking about doing general IT but dealing her asking for help drove insane especially ... so I thought about networking because I was interested in networking anonymity especially during when limewire was a thing but the intro class i took was bad